bteague92/react-bubbles/README.md

 - [ ] Describe how web servers work.

+It stores web pages and delivers them to users based on HTTP requests sent by the users

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Creat, Read, Update, Delete

 ## Project Set Up